csce585-mlsystems/Transportation_ANN/Milestone3.md

 - **Positive Outcomes**:
   - The ANN model outperformed traditional methods for PM predictions, significantly improving R² and RMSE values.
-  - SHAP and LIME enhanced the interpretability of the ANN model, providing valuable insights into feature importance.
+  - LIME enhanced the interpretability of the ANN model, providing valuable insights into feature importance.
 - **Challenges**:
   - Variability in cross-validation results for PM datasets indicates the need for further model refinement.
   - Negative R² values suggest issues with model generalization and data quality.